Rudi Feld: Germany

 Feld was born Rudi Feilchenfeld in Berlin, the elder brother of the actor Fritz Feld.
 He served in the German army during World War I and then began his early career designing posters for revue and cabaret shows, before graduating to creating film sets.
 Feld worked in the German film industry during the boom years of the late silent era.
-He was employed by the German Major studio UFA as head of advertising.
+He was employed by German major studio UFA as head of advertising.
 He designed the exterior displays of the flagship UFA cinema Ufa-Palast am Zoo for each new premiere.

 Exile

 Following the Nazi rise to power in 1933, the Jewish Feld went into exile.
-Feld settled in Mandatory Palestine where he briefly owned a nightclub.
-In 1937 he emigrated to the United States and from the mid-1940s he found regular work in the American film industry.
+Feld settled in Mandatory Palestine, where he briefly owned a nightclub.
+In 1937, he emigrated to the United States, and from the mid-1940s, he found regular work in the American film industry.
 Feld was frequently employed by smaller Hollywood studios such as Eagle-Lion during the post-World War II years, and worked as a draftsman for MGM.
 He continued working until 1969.